-Capuano was born in January 1952 in Somerville, Massachusetts.
-He earned his undergraduate degree from Dartmouth College in 1973 and a Juris Doctorate from Boston College in 1977.
-He worked as Chief Legal Counsel for the state legislature's Joint Committee on Taxation from 1978-84.
-He also was a Somerville alderman from 1977-79 and 1985-89, and was Somerville’s mayor from 1989-98.
+Michael Capuano was born on January 9, 1952 in Somerville, Massachusetts.
+He earned an undergraduate degree in psychology from Dartmouth College in 1973 and a J.D. from Boston College in 1977.
+Capuano subsequently served as chief legal counsel for the Massachusetts state legislature's Joint Committee on Taxation from 1978-84, a Somerville alderman from 1985-89, and mayor of Somerville from 1990-98.

 In 1998 Capuano, a Democrat, was elected to represent the Eighth Congressional District of Massachusetts—which the Almanac of American Politics described as “by far the [state's] most Democratic district … and one of the nation's most reliable”—in the U.S. House of Representaives.
 He has been reelected every two years since then, though his district was renumbered as the Seventh in 2012.